thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

 ## useQuery

 The `useQuery` Hook enables you to write components which can receive and evaluate queries from a parent component.
-This Hook is only usable in components constructed with the `Hooks.componentWithQuery` function, because the request/response nature of queries means they only make sense within components.
+This Hook is only usable in components constructed with the `Hooks.component` function, because the request/response nature of queries means they only make sense within components.
 Queries don't make sense in arbitrary Hooks, so they're disallowed.

 The resulting component can be queried like any other Halogen component via the `H.query` or `H.queryAll` functions.